spraguepaul/hello-world/README.md

 # hello-world
 ===
-I like long walks on the beach and booing Trojans.
+Live life and party.
 This is my first repository on GitHub.